What is a Marketing Dashboard?

 A marketing dashboard is an online reporting tool that enables you to see all of your combined data in one clearly laid out platform.
 When your data is housed on various platforms, it’s easy to overlook metrics that might have an impact on the campaign as a whole.

 Having it all in one place enables you to track multiple campaigns and see if your business is meeting its marketing goals.
 Also, by having your data all in one place you are able to correlate different metrics, giving you a perspective you wouldn’t have otherwise had.

-For instance, you could potentially correlate your PPC campaigns with your SEO to find ways to make your SEO strategy more profitable.
+For instance, using your online marketing dashboard software, you could potentially correlate your PPC campaigns with your SEO to find ways to make your SEO strategy more profitable.
 Or you could compare user behavior on Google to your user behavior on Bing.
 The more you do this, the more unique insights you will be able to glean.

 This could potentially help you see unique insights and uncover opportunities you would not have otherwise found.

 Marketing Dashboard Benefits?

 Marketing dashboards can benefit almost any business.
 By having broad level as well as granular data in one place, presented in a visual format, you can explore and drill down into your metrics mining out big picture and granular insights in all aspects of your campaigns.
 These insights could translate into action that can seriously increase your bottom line.

 - Local SEO metrics